rccyx/osyx/README.md

 That's [Jarvis](https://en.wikipedia.org/wiki/J.A.R.V.I.S.).

-Most tasks are handled through the CLI with fuzzy finder autocompletion, as there's only so much one can remember.
+Most tasks are handled through the CLI with `fzf` autocompletion, as there's only so much one can remember.

 This includes everything from simple brightness adjustments, encryption, 2FA codes, network management, cloud analysis, reminders, syncing packages across Rust, TypeScript, Go, Python, APT, and whatever else, to Git ops, pull request management, reviews, submits, theming, ISO flashing, video editing, audio routing, and much more.

 It covers basically anything that doesn't really require a full blown GUI to use.
-Which if you think about it, it's most things.
+Which if you think about it, what does really require a full blown GUI?

 But, speaking of GUIs: